spryker/spryker-docs/docs/scos/dev/back-end-development/forms/forms.md

 ## Extending the validator

 The _Validator_ offers several possibilities to extend it.
-For example, you can add a translator or a enable a validation factory.
-To be able to do so, we provide the `spryker/validator-extension` module, which will be installed automatically when the `spryker/validator` module is installed.
+For example, you can add a translator or enable a validation factory.
+To do so, we provide the `spryker/validator-extension` module, which will be installed automatically when the `spryker/validator` module is installed.

 The extension module provides the `ValidatorPluginInterface` as follows: